SansGuidon/bookmarks/README.md

 * [Observatory by Mozilla](https://observatory.mozilla.org/) - Scan your site against mozilla security checklist
 * [unv.is](https://unv.is/) - Just put unv.is/ in front of http:// when sharing clickbait articles, unv.is will capture the content of an article or blog post without passing on your visit as a pageview.
 * [spammimic](http://www.spammimic.com/) - encode your secret message into something innocent looking.
+* [REDbot](https://redbot.org/?) - checks HTTP resources to see how they'll behave, pointing out common problems and suggesting improvements.

 # Gaming
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos